 God did not reject Israel for killing His Son, but by sending the apostles with the power of the Holy Spirit to the Jewish capital, He gave Israel a final opportunity to repent corporately.
 Who knows what the outcome would have been, had Israel repented.
 But when the Jews again rejected God by rejecting the manifestation of His Spirit, the Holy Spirit announced Christ’s verdict through Stephen.
 There-after the message went to Judea, but now to Israelites as individuals, and also to Samaria, Jacob’s despised half-breed child.

-In his last moment Stephen prayed: “Lord, do not hold this sin against them!”
+In his last moment, Stephen prayed: “Lord, do not hold this sin against them!”
 (Acts 7:60).
 These words were much more than a prayer.
 They were the genuine expression of God’s will in relation to those people:

-It must be noted that the covenant which God had with Israel was not synonymous of salvation.
-Rather, the purpose of the covenant was to take God’s salvation to the entire world (cf. Genesis 12:1-3).
-For this purpose God elected Israel and conferred to them a series of privileges, such as the multiplication of their seed, the gift of the land, and His own presence in blessing and protection.
+It must be noted that the covenant which God had with Israel was not synonymous with salvation.
+Rather, the purpose of the covenant was to take God’s salvation to the entire world (cf. Gen 12:1-3).
+For this purpose, God elected Israel and conferred to them a series of privileges, such as the multiplication of their seed, the gift of the land, and His own presence in blessing and protection.
 He gave this to enable them to be the channel for His blessing to all other nations.
 Thus the covenant must be understood in terms of mission.
 So to state that the Jews are no longer the people of the covenant does not mean that they will not be saved, as sometimes has been suggested, but only that God has chosen another method to execute His missionary plan.

 God’s covenant with Israel was established on a corporate basis—i.e., it involved the entire nation as an entity.
 It is not a covenant with specific individuals.
 The end of the covenant with Israel, therefore, does not imply the end of God’s interest in the Jews as individuals.
 Because of this, the gospel was still preached to them even after Stephen’s death (cf. Acts 28:17-28).
 But the privilege of being “a chosen race, a royal priesthood, a holy nation, a people for God’s own possession so that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light” (1 Peter 2:9) was no longer theirs.
-The people of the covenant now were no longer defined by bloodline, but by faith in Jesus Christ (Galatians 3:26-29; cf. Romans 11:25-32).
+The people of the covenant were now no longer defined by bloodline, but by faith in Jesus Christ (Gal 3:26-29; cf. Rom 11:25-32).